What Is Zodiacal Light – See False Dusk or False Dawn Around Equinoxes

-The zodiacal light is one of the most magical and subtle sights in the night sky — a cone of light stretching from the horizon.
+The zodiacal light is one of the most magical and subtle sights in the night sky – a cone of light stretching from the horizon.
 You can easily locate it in your sky using the astronomy app Sky Tonight.
-Often called the “false dawn” or “false dusk,” it actually has nothing to do with the Earth's atmosphere.
+Often called the “false dawn” or “false dusk,” it actually does not originate in Earth’s atmosphere.
 Curious to find out what it really is?
 Let's dive in.

 Contents